Chad-Mowbray/basicServer/README.md

 OWASP is one of those unofficial official organizations that holds a lot of sway in the security world.
 They publish a few guides that tend to be seen as authoritative.
 One of those guides is the annual [OWASP Top Ten](https://owasp.org/www-project-top-ten/).

 These are the most common and most serious security flaws and vulnerabilities on the web today.
-Just for the sake of thoroughness--and because, just maybe, you are wary of clicking on just any old link you happen across--, here is OWASP's most recent top 10:
+Just for the sake of thoroughness--and because, just maybe, you are wary of clicking on some random link you happened across--, here is OWASP's most recent top 10:

 1. Injection
 2. Broken Authentication